smile4maggie/anova_finance/README.md

 # ANova Finance Reimbursement Script
-This tool streamlines submitting purchase requests on Callink.
+This tool automates submitting purchase requests on Callink using [Selenium](https://www.selenium.dev).
 Using the Reimbursement Submission Form response spreadsheet, it retrieves ALL Stage 0 purchase requests and puts them all in Stage 1 on Callink.

-It then updates the spreadsheet so it goes to Stage 1.
+**You must be a Stage 2 Financial Requester/Agent for the club in order to use this script.**

 ## Prerequisites